guitaripod/geminipocket/web/README.md

 ## License

-MIT License - see the main project LICENSE file for details.
+GPL V3 License - see the main project LICENSE file for details.